Endospermum medullosum: Distribution and habitat

-Propagation
+Cultivation

-Endospermum myrmecophilum can be propagated from seeds as well as vegetative cuttings.
+Endospermum medullosum can be propagated from seeds as well as vegetative cuttings.
 With seed propagation, seeds should be collected quickly when they mature and planted within a few days.
 The seeds should be collected when the fruits go from dark green to light green.
 Usually 9,000 to 9,600 fruits produce 30,000 to 35,000 seeds.
 The species has low seed viability; therefore it is beneficial to raise the plant from cuttings.
 These cuttings are usually taken from hedges in misty conditions.